Manuel Prast

-Manuel Prast Rodríguez de Llano was a footballer who played as a striker for Madrid FC between 1904–1908 and 1912–1914.
-He was a historical member of Madrid FC, playing a pivotal role in Madrid's four back-to-back Copa del Rey titles between 1905 and 1908, playing in all the finals and remarkably, netting in three of them, including the winning goals in the finals of 1905 and 1907 and a brace in the 1906.
+Manuel Prast Rodríguez de Llano (10 November 1886 – 1 December 1973) was a footballer who played as a striker for Madrid FC between 1904 and 1908, and 1911 and 1914.
+He was a historical member of Madrid FC, playing a pivotal role in Madrid's four back-to-back Copa del Rey titles between 1905 and 1908, playing in all the finals and scoring in three of them, including the winning goals in the finals of 1905 and 1907 and a brace in 1906.
 After retiring he become a referee and he was also an entrepreneur and owner of the family business called Confitería Prast, a confectionery founded by his father and which he took care of together with his brothers.

 Although history seems to have blurred the legend of Prast, he was one of the most important footballers in the amateur beginnings of Madrid FC, being one of the main architects of the team's football power in the 1900s and being the club's all-time top scorer at the time of his retirement in 1914, before being surpassed by several of his contemporaries such as Santiago Bernabéu.

 Playing career

-After being constantly linked to the neighboring society of the Moncloa Football Club, on whose board of directors was his brother Carlos, the future mayor of Madrid, he was instead one of the first members of the (Society) Madrid Football Club.
+After being constantly linked to the neighbouring society of the Moncloa Football Club, on whose board of directors was his brother Carlos, the future mayor of Madrid, he was instead one of the first members of the (Society) Madrid Football Club.
 He was one of the main architects behind the team's football power in the 1900s, and was also one of the club's first goalscoring figures, becoming its all-time top scorer.
 He remained loyal to the club until he retired in 1914.